 The holiday is dedicated not only to the drink, but to the conservation and protection of coffee trees, which are very difficult to grow in the modern world due to the changing climate.
 The International Coffee Organization helps farmers around the world grow beans.
-The history of the holiday is vague, there is no exact version of how it appeared.
-If we talk about the appearance of coffee, it happened in the 15th century in Yemen.
+The history of the holiday is vague; there is no exact version of how it appeared.
+Coffee first appeared in the 15th century in Yemen.
 And Europeans got acquainted with the drink only a century later.

-- In Europe, coffee was treated with caution, someone called it a bitter invention of Satan.
+- In Europe, coffee was treated with caution.
+Some even called it a bitter invention of Satan.

 - In Venice, at the beginning of the 17th century, the clergy were categorically against coffee.
 Pope Clement VIII even intervened in the disputes.
-Dad tasted the coffee and found it tasted amazing.
+He tasted the coffee and found it tasted amazing.

 - The first coffee house in Europe opened in Venice in the middle of the 17th century.

-Make a list of coffee shops and visit them all on September 29 to rank the best later.
+Make a list of coffee shops and visit them all on September 29 to rank them.
 Gather your guests and organize a coffee party, because coffee can be used to make wonderful cocktails.
-Follow the example of the British – they called coffee shops “penny universities” – here you could drink a delicious drink and chat on smart topics for a nominal fee.
-Try new recipes for brewing beans, pick up a new cup for your favorite drink.
+Follow the example of the British – they called coffee shops ‘penny universities’ – here you could have a delicious drink and discuss intellectual topics for a nominal fee.
+Try new recipes for brewing beans, or pick up a new cup for your favorite drink.

 National Coffee Day is observed on September 29 each year.